 Relieving diarrhea.
 Guava possess astringent and antiseptic properties, which have long been used for treating diarrhea, particularly the one caused by Staph or Salmonella.

 Controlling type 2 diabetes.
 The antioxidant compounds in guava leaves are used to reduce blood sugar levels.

 Regulating cholesterol levels.
 Guava has been shown effective reducing LDL or "bad cholesterol."

 Fighting infections.
 The antimicrobial properties of the plant have been shown useful for inhibit certain bacterial strains.

 Traditionally, guava leaves have been also used to help alleviate toothaches, as well as for treating fever, cough, mouth sores, and wounds.

 How It Works

 Guava fruit is rich in nutrients, while its leaves exhibit most of its medicinal properties.
 While the fruit is rich in antioxidants and dietary fiber, guava leaves are rich in polyphenols, mainly ellagic acid, and cyanidin, which are thought to be responsible of their hypoglycemic properties.
-They work by inhibiting some alpha-glucosidase enzymes, thereby controlling blood sugar levels.
+They work by inhibiting some alpha-glucosidase enzymes, thereby controlling blood sugar levels.1

-The leaves of guava are also rich in tannins, which are the main active compounds responsible for some of its antibacterial properties.
-Tannins bind to proline-rich protein and block bacterial protein production, thus being effective against certain Gram-positive bacteria.
+The leaves of guava are also rich in tannins, which are the main active compounds responsible for some of its antibacterial and astringent properties.
+Tannins bind to proline-rich protein and block bacterial protein production, thus being effective against certain Gram-positive bacteria.2

-Guava leaf has been shown to reduce LDL cholesterol levels, though the mechanism is not well-defined.
+Guava leaf has been shown to reduce harmful cholesterol levels.1

 Guava is an excellent source of the immune boosting vitamin C (ascorbic acid), containing almost five times more than oranges.
 Vitamin C is crucial for many bodily functions, mainly for cellular regeneration, which stimulates immunity and protect the body from harmful pathogens, as well as for the formation of collagen and the proper absorption of iron.
 Guavas also provide high amounts of dietary fiber, necessary for digestion and the metabolism of sugars, along with copper, and vitamin B9 (folate).